Powerpoint For The Assembly

 Value - The Letter

 Have you ever thought about the value of a hand written letter?
 Or a card?
-Or maybe a facebook message?
+Or maybe something said when someone messaged you?
 Or a snapchat?

 Sending someone a letter or a message can communicate a lot to people.
 It tells them you're thinking of them, that you care about them or understand what they're going through etc.

-Here's an example of what a letter meant to one girl in the TV series 'World's Strictest Parents' when she received a letter from her mum while she was away with some strict parents in India.
+Here's an example of what a letter meant to one girl in the TV series 'World's Strictest Parents' when she received a letter from her mum.

 In July 2014 a head teacher in Lancashire wrote a letter to her Primary School children.
 In the letter she wrote to her students about their exam results explaining that while the results were important, they didn't mean everything and that other things in life were important.
 This is true for all of us.
 We should aim high and do our very best at school - you'll regret it later in life if you don't do your very best.
 It helps you make the most of life when you do your best.
 But your test results may not show the kind of person you are and everything that makes you you.
 Let's read what the head teacher said...